History of Ras Al Khaimah: The beginnings of Julfar

 Julfar was the birthplace of the renowned navigator Ahmed ibn Majid, a focal point for maritime power, and the only port providing access from the Persian Gulf to south-east Arabia.

 It is strategically located close to the Strait of Hormuz, which boosted maritime trade, which in turn made Julfar an importance place for successive empires.

 The town had only a few buildings, with the majority of the population living within the palm gardens, either in mud brick, stone or arish houses.
 The gardens were the source of life, providing a harvest of dates and other fruit such as oranges and lemons, as well as vegetables and fodder for livestock.

 Although there is no accurate estimate of the size of the population, historians assume that it would have been substantial, with early Julfar linked to the coast by a lagoon and a network of navigable channels, despite now lying a few kilometres inland.

 One of the most famous historical figures associated with medieval Julfar is Ibn Majid, who is now considered a national hero and a cultural icon.
 He had written numerous books, which provide historians with details about his life.
 He was an experienced navigator, cartographer and poet and a pioneer of navigational science, and transformed Arab navigation in the Indian Ocean into a highly organised discipline.

-Wadi Sur was a monument to Julfar’s strength and wealth.
+Wadi Sur was a monument to Julfar's strength and wealth.
 It was one of the largest fortifications in south-east Arabia, which by the end of the sixteenth century was obsolete.
-The Portuguese replaced the Kingdom of Hormuz as the dominant power in the Arabian Gulf in the early sixteenth century, taking the island of Hormuz itself in 1507 and establishing a chain of fortified settlements across the Indian Ocean.
+The Portuguese replaced the Kingdom of Hormuz as the dominant power in the Persian Gulf in the early sixteenth century, taking the island of Hormuz itself in 1507 and establishing a chain of fortified settlements across the Indian Ocean.